VonHeikemen/lsp-zero.nvim/README.md

 ### Usage

-I will show the configuration code in two sections, one for the LSP config and another for the autocompletion.
+I will show the configuration code in sections.

-#### LSP config
+#### Manual setup of LSP servers

 ```lua
 local lsp = require('lsp-zero').preset({})